StoneHedgeSS13/Sigil/README.md

-## Solaris Ridge
+## Sigil
-This is the codebase for Solaris Ridge; a medieval codebase within the wider Space Station 13 ecosystem.
+This is Dreamkeep's fork of Solaris Ridge, revised to take place in a setting not altogether dissimilar from D&D's 'Planescape' setting.

 ## LICENSE
 The TGS DMAPI is licensed as a subproject under the MIT license.